Explaining “qualitative characteristics” from the IFRS Conceptual Framework for Financial Reporting

 - Freedom from error means that there are no errors in the depiction which would make a difference to the economic decision – the information does not have to be completely accurate but it has to be good enough for decision-making purposes.

 Then there are four secondary characteristics known as enhancing qualitative characteristics which also contribute to high-quality information.
-And I think of these as kittens and they are:
+And I think of these as kittens.

 Comparability: good quality information allows users to compare the financial results of a business over time or with other businesses.